HDG-Community/hdg-wiki-two/content/blog/004-the-canon-is-dead.md

 While we are no longer designating stories as “canon” anymore, we want to use these places we’re working on to highlight stories we love in the setting.
 Throughout this site, we’re working to include pointers to stories relating to the topics at hand and pulling excerpts in order to contextualize information.
 Additionally, we want to use the blog to recommend new stories that have caught our eye as well as old gems which newcomers might easily miss, not to mention the many amazing non-writing projects in the setting which are often overlooked by the spotlight.
 ### Foundational Works
-The first of these efforts to call attention to stories we find important to the setting is the new [Foundational Works page](/FoundationalWorks).
+The first of these efforts to call attention to stories we find important to the setting is the new [[foundational-works|Foundational Works page]].
 These seven stories were chosen by the Lorets due to their representation of the setting, as well as their role in forming what HDG has become today.

 This is not meant to be a collection of “the most important stories” - we’re not doing away with the Canon Works page only to introduce a “super canon” list.
 Rather, this is meant as a selection of early stories which together provide a solid understanding of what the setting is.
 Similarly, this isn’t meant as a guide for introducing someone to HDG (although it absolutely could be!), but rather as a reading guide for someone who wants to elevate their understanding of the setting and where many elements came from.
 We *strongly* recommend folks who want to write their own stories to read these first to gain a good grasp of the setting and its themes which the community have been building for the past three years.
 ### So, What's Next?